CUEWB/morocco/README.md

 Contact
 --------

 If you would like to contribute to the redesign of our site, please fork the repository and submit a pull request when you are finished editing.
 Any and all changes will be considered and we will get back to you shortly.
-Feel free to shoot me an email with any questions or feedback!
+Feel free to [shoot me an email][email] with any questions or feedback!

+[email]: mailto:alexander.kalicki@cuewb.org